 How It Works

-Access to the lounges is available to holders of The Platinum Card® from American Express, and The Business Platinum® Card from American Express as well as holders of a Centurion card.
-The level of access you have is dependent on which card you hold, and your class of travel as follows:
+Access to the lounges is available to holders of The Platinum Card® from American Express, The Business Platinum Card® from American Express as well as holders of a Centurion card.
+The level of access you have is dependent on which card you hold and your class of travel:

-- Holders of the Amex Platinum and the Business Platinum Card have access to the Business lounge when traveling in Economy
+- Amex Platinum and the Business Platinum Card cardmembers have access to the Business lounge when traveling in economy

-- Holders of the Amex Platinum and the Business Platinum Card have access to the Senator lounge when traveling in Business
+- Amex Platinum and the Business Platinum Card cardmembers have access to the Senator lounge when traveling in business class

-- At Munich airport, the participating business, senator, and first-class lounges are located in the satellite area of Terminal 2
+- Munich: the participating business, Senator, and first-class lounges are located in the satellite area of Terminal 2

-- At Frankfurt airport, the participating business, senator, and first-class lounges are located in Terminal 1 concourse B
+- Frankfurt: the participating business, Senator, and first-class lounges are located in Terminal 1 Concourse B

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.